KarthikPrabhu23/CKA-2025/README.md

 deployment.apps/controller restarted
 ```

-Question 2 | Create a Static Pod and Service
+---

-Solve this question on: ssh cka2560
+## Question 2 | Create a Static Pod and Service

-Create a Static Pod named `my-static-pod` in Namespace `default` on the controlplane node.
+- Create a Static Pod named `my-static-pod` in Namespace `default` on the controlplane node.
 It should be of image `nginx:1-alpine` and have resource requests for `10m` CPU and `20Mi` memory.
-Create a NodePort Service named `static-pod-service` which exposes that static Pod on port `80`.
+- Create a NodePort Service named `static-pod-service` which exposes that static Pod on port `80`.

 ℹ️ For verification check if the new Service has one Endpoint.
 It should also be possible to access the Pod via the cka2560 internal IP address, like using curl 192.168.100.31:NODE_PORT